-New Apple notice of U.K. Samsung Galaxy Tab ruling appears in newspapersAlex Wagner - Deputy Managing Editor, News Desk
+New Apple notice of U.K. Samsung Galaxy Tab ruling appears in newspapersAlex Wagner - Editorial Director of News and Content

 Earlier this year, a U.K. judge ruled that Samsung did not copy the design of the iPad with its Galaxy Tab products, and after making the decision he ordered Apple to post a notice of the ruling both on its website and in local newspapers.
 Apple issued a statement on its website last month (though it was recently deemed "non-compliant"), and now the Cupertino firm has followed that up with a notice in newsprint.
 The Next Web has shared an image taken by Tim Acheson showing the notice in a copy of today's Guardian.
 The statement is much shorter than the online notice and lacks mention of the U.K. judge's statements about Samsung's Galaxy Tabs being "not as cool" as the iPad as well as Apple's legal victories over Samsung.

 Along with today's statement in a newspaper, Apple also recently removed the notice from its website that was first put up last month.
 A U.K. court of appeal ordered Apple to take the statement down yesterday after deeming it "non-compliant" and told the company that it must rewrite the notice and place it on the Apple home page.